jython/book/sandbox/concurrency.rst

 .. sidebar:: Lock Elimination ("eliding")

-  The JVM elides locking if it can determine the pairing of lock and unlock is done in the same unit of code.
-The key is to make this unit small enough.
+  The JVM can often eliminate locking so long as the lock/unlock pair occurs in the same unit of code, and this unit of code is sufficiently small.
+Using the with-statement form helps make that possible.

   XXX show this effect